exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 #### Option 2 – Move segments to new active node

 Move data segments from node n12 to node n22.
 No downtime is required.
+This is typically done if maintenance needs to be performed on n12 after the failure.
+You can verify on which nodes the segments exist before moving them to ensure the segments are running on the nodes that you expect.
+For more details, see [Monitoring Segments](#monitoring-segments).

-**CAUTION: During the restoration of the data segments on the target node, the cluster cannot handle disaster scenarios.** Moving segments needs to be done for both the DATA volume and the ARCHIVE volume.
+**CAUTION: During the restoration of the data segments on the target node, the cluster cannot handle disaster scenarios.** Moving segments needs to be done for both the DATA volume and the ARCHIVE volume to ensure that both volumes are using the same nodes.

 1. Move nodes segments using ConfD: